 The GNSO Council agrees with the Targeted Outcomes and Risks.
 However, it is important that such goals include the importance of “informed” policy making.
 This could be strengthened by a small change, “… and active, informed, effective participation.”

-3. UNIQUE IDENTIFIERS: Evolve the unique identifier systems to continue to serve the needs of the global Internet user base.

-The GNSO Council supports this objective.

-3.1 Encourage readiness for Universal Acceptance, IDN implementation, and IPv6 by increasing awareness to enable more end users to use the Internet.

-The GNSO Council agrees with the Targeted Outcomes and Risks.

 3.2 Improve understanding of and responsiveness to new technologies by greater engagement with industry, academia, standards development organizations, and other relevant parties.

 The GNSO Council requests clarification regarding the intended implementation of this outcome.
 Without further clarification, we suggest that “new technologies” be revised to read, “new technologies which directly impact the reliability, stability, and security of the Domain Name System” so to ensure ICANN stays on mission.

-3.3 Continue to deliver and enhance the IANA functions with operational excellence.

-The GNSO Council agrees with the Targeted Outcomes and Risks.

 3.4 Plan a properly funded, managed, and risk-evaluated new round of gTLDs.

 The GNSO Council acknowledges the Targeted Outcomes and Risks, but can only accept this outcome subject to the satisfactory completion of relevant policy development work first being undertaken.
-Accordingly, we request that this objective be reworded so as not to pre-suppose any outcome: "Evaluate a properly funded, managed and implemented expansion of gTLDs."
+Accordingly, we request that this objective be reworded so as not to pre-suppose any outcome: "Subject to completion, GNSO Council approval and ICANN Board approval of a Final Report of the Subsequent Procedures PDP WG, ICANN will plan a properly funded, managed and implemented expansion of gTLDs."

 4. GEOPOLITICS: Address geopolitical issues impacting ICANN’s mission to ensure a single and globally interoperable Internet.

-The GNSO Council supports this objective.
+The GNSO Council supports this objective, particularly if/when such geopolitical issues may impact GNSO Policy Development Processes and Implementation Review Teams.

 4.1 Further develop early warning systems, such as ICANN org’s Legislative/Regulatory Development Reports, to identify and address global needs and threats, demonstrating ICANN’s trustworthiness in resolving the challenges within its remit in a timely manner.

-The GNSO Council agrees with the Targeted Outcomes and Risks.
+The GNSO Council agrees with the Targeted Outcomes and Risks, particularly if/when such early warning systems can inform the ongoing or future work of GNSO Policy Development and Implementation processes

 4.2 Continue to build alliances in the Internet ecosystem and beyond to raise awareness, and equip stakeholders from around the world to become active participants in ICANN’s policy making.

 The GNSO Council agrees with the Targeted Outcomes and Risks.
+We recognize the value of a deep and informed pool of volunteers that are able to contribute to GNSO policy development activities.

 5. FINANCIALS: Ensure ICANN’s long-term financial sustainability.

-The GNSO Council supports this objective.
+The GNSO Council supports this objective and recognizes both the cost and value of ICANN’s support for GNSO policy development and implementation activities.

 5.1 Enhance ICANN’s understanding of the domain name marketplace.

-While market trends should be considered in organizational guidance, it should be noted that market trends are only relevant insofar as they 1) overlap with the current mission of ICANN, 2) as they affect ICANN’s stability and resilience, and 3) impact ICANN’s stream of revenue.
+While market trends should be considered in organizational guidance, it should be noted that market trends are only relevant insofar as they 1) overlap with the current mission of ICANN, 2) as they affect ICANN’s stability and resilience, 3) impact ongoing or future Policy Development and Implementation activities, and 4) impact ICANN’s stream of revenue.

 5.2 Strengthen cost management and financial accountability mechanisms.